Clear House Accountants Clear House Accountants

 Freelancers vs Employees

-Initially, many sole traders decide to hire freelancers who usually issue invoices at a priority agreed rate for work they completed.
+Initially, many sole traders decide to hire freelancers who usually issue invoices at a priority agreed rate for work they have completed.
 The edge of hiring freelancers is that you won’t be responsible for filing PAYE returns, National Insurance, deducting tax, or providing benefits such as holiday pay.

 You can always outsource a professional payroll service provider to manage the monthly payroll process on your behalf.